My back hurts when I sleep on my back

 • The mattress is too soft

-Except in this case, the quickest way to solve the problem is to first make your body flexible by stretching.
+Except in these cases, the fastest way to solve the problem is first to make your body more flexible through stretching.

 {"@context":"https://schema.org","@id":"#FAQContents","@type":"FAQPage","mainEntity":[{"@type":"Question","name":"Will switching to a firmer mattress solve my back pain?","acceptedAnswer":{"@type":"Answer","text":"